 Education that is personal.
 Gateway teaches to each youth—not just to a curriculum.
 Every youth is challenged and supported within their own ability as they learn to think critically, communicate effectively, and become a life-long learner.

-Adventure that is therapeutic.
-Gateway’s outdoor experiential activities safely challenge teens socially, emotionally, and physically.
-These adventures are a therapeutic tool to help our youth push themselves, learn how to form healthy relationships, practice cooperation, and develop life skills.
+Exploration that is therapeutic.
+Gateway’s activities safely challenge teens socially, emotionally, and physically.
+These opportunities are a therapeutic tool to help our youth push themselves, learn how to form healthy relationships, practice cooperation, and develop life skills.

 Community that is empowering.
 Gateway’s small, home-like environments provide the nurturing young people need to thrive and the safety to practice positive relationships.
 Through staff mentoring, peer interactions, group activities, and volunteer service, teens learn self-advocacy, life skills, and self-confidence.